meharwaheed/laravel-solid/README.md

 ## Interface Segregation Principle

+    A Client should not be forced to implement an interfaced that it doesn't use.

     In the field of software engineering, the interface segregation principle states that no code should be forced to depend on methods it does not use.
 ISP splits interfaces that are very large into